GBP/USD Could Consolidate | Action Forex

-At the beginning of May, the GBP/USD exchange rate reversed south from the psychological level at 1.2600.
-During today’s morning, the rate pierced the 200-hour SMA near 1.2440.
+Yesterday, the GBP/USD exchange rate tested the support formed by the weekly and monthly S1s at 1.2290.
+During Tuesday morning, the rate was trading at 1.2320.

-Given that the currency pair is pressured by the 55– and 100-hour SMAs near 1.2480, it is likely that some downside potential could prevail in the market.
-In this case the pair could decline to the weekly S1 at 1.2360.
+Given that the currency pair is pressured by the 55– and 100-hour SMAs near 1.2370, it is likely that some downside potential could prevail in the market.
+In this case the pair could decline to the psychological level at 1.2250.

-However, note that the exchange rate could gain support from the Fibo 50.00% at 1.2418.
-If the given level holds, it is likely that the British Pound could consolidate against the US Dollar in the short run.
+However, if the support level holds, it is likely that the British Pound could consolidate against the US Dollar in the short term.

 - advertisement -